 Research shows if your campaign creative isn’t up to scratch, you can lose between 50-70 percent of your audience in five to seven seconds.
 That’s why our campaigns are more than just data-driven.
 We recognise the importance of creativity in display advertising and believe programmatic ads should be high impact with bold brand imagery, strong messaging and interactive formats.

 However, as digital technology has evolved, so too has the evolution of display advertising.
 A significant part of this is the progression of banner ads, and the role they play in advertising since their inception in 1994.
-Throughout this blog, we’ll cover how banner ads have developed, which format – standard or animated – may be best for you, and what is needed to create a well-designed ad.
+Throughout this blog, we’ll cover how banner ads have developed, compare whether standard versus animated banner ads may be best for you, and what is needed to create a well-designed ad.

 Banner ad history 101